Recently updated

 When writing these yourself, focus on creating that distance between things.
 You can have some phrasing that plays on the line or lines before it, as well as groups of examples that work together.
 But the best versions of these scripts are the ones that take massive leaps while keeping everything under the same concept.

-Step 2 — Parallel Summary: Demonstrate why the rest matters.
+Step 3 — Summary: Demonstrate why the rest matters.

-This might seem like a strange thing to pull out and talk about because the last sentence is almost always in the same parallel structure as the rest of the manifesto.
-However, the last sentence always have a job to do.
+This might seem like a strange thing to talk about because the last sentence is almost always in the same parallel structure as the rest of the manifesto.
+However, it has an important job to do.
 You need to leave the audience with the final message that encapsulates everything that came before.
-Here’s one from Coca-Cola’s:

 For everyone.

-This can be done without breaking the parallel structure, and in fact it should be done that way.
+If this can be done without breaking the parallel structure, it should be.
 Take this example from Chivas Regal.
 After a huge list of examples that show the value the father has in the life of a son, the piece ends with this:

 Because if you don't deserve Chivas Regal, who does?